U.S. Coast Guard

 (e) List any previous Army, container inspection, HAZMAT response or

 (f) Verify that member has a valid driver’s license.

-request will factor into the candidate selection process.
+factor into the candidate selection process.

 Maritime Infrastructure Protection Force – Training Advisory Group (MIPF-TAG)